Eye Disease Care and Management

 Learn more about some of the eye diseases we manage below.

-Keratoconus is a condition in which the normally round cornea, which is the clear front part of the eye, thins and bulges out into a cone-like shape.
-Symptoms of keratoconus include blurred vision, light sensitivity, and difficulty driving at night.
+Keratoconus is a condition in which the normally round cornea — the clear, front surface of the eye — gradually thins and changes shape, forming a more cone‑like curve.
+As this happens, people may notice symptoms such as blurred or distorted vision, increased light sensitivity, and difficulty seeing clearly at night.

 Flashes of light or floaters in your vision can indicate changes to the vitreous gel inside your eye.
 While often harmless, they can also signal serious conditions, which can potentially cause vision loss, such as retinal detachment.